 On the "Start-up India" initiative, the participants were of the opinion that involvement of private PEs/VCs/angel networks is the most critical factor in making it a success.
 The participants also gave importance to assistance through domestic funding and incentives for R&D.

 Recently, the government announced merger of select public sector banks.
 Almost 66 per cent participants were of the view that it would have no effect and will worsen PSU bank finances.
 The rest believed that it meant focused recovery of NPAs, legroom to raise more capital, efficient use of capital and cost rationalisation through reduction in branches in order of importance.

 The principle of "one nation, one tax" has been the backbone of GST.
 The roll-out of GST has been a big step for the Indian economy.
 The participants ranked tax neutrality in supply chain decisions as the most important outcome of GST, followed by reduction in tax costs and indirect tax litigation.

 On being asked whether introduction of anti-profiteering provisions in GST can be a challenge for businesses, approximately 42 per cent participants agreed.
 Also, 24 per cent participants were not sure, and around 34 per cent participants did not see these provisions as a challenge.
 The participants ranked lack of preparedness at vendors' and customers' end for timely transition as the most worrying hurdle in GST transition.
 The others believed that lack of clarity on procedural aspects and ambiguity on key tax related aspects would also pose hurdles.

-The participants represented diverse sectors from automotive, IT, FMCG, real estate, among others.
+The participants represented perse sectors from automotive, IT, FMCG, real estate, among others.
 Despite the varied background of the respondents, there was a broad consistency in how CEOs and CFOs viewed the performance of Modi Government over the last three years. ~